Waste Reduction, Recycling, and Recyclability

 - Product re-use (donations/sample sales); and

 - Other recycling.

 All of the waste from our Columbus, Ohio, operations is sent to a materials recovery facility, which receives, separates and prepares recyclable materials for marketing to end-user manufacturers.
-In addition, below is a list of some of the items Bath & Body Works recycled in 2019 in partnership with L Brands:
+In addition, below is a list of some of the items Bath & Body Works recycled in 2020:

 - 6,750 pounds of aerosol products